 A reduced frequency of maintenance vincristine and dexamethasone led to a 5-year overall survival (OS) rate of 98.6% and improved quality of life (QoL) in pediatric patients with newly diagnosed, standard-risk B-cell acute lymphoblastic leukemia (B-ALL), according to results of a Children’s Oncology Group (COG) study that was published in the Journal of Clinical Oncology.

-In the 2x2 factorial design COG AALL0932 study, investigators enrolled 9229 patients with B-ALL; 2364 average-risk patients were randomized to receive maintenance vincristine/dexamethasone pulses at the standard every-4-week schedule or every 12 weeks, along with a starting dose of oral methotrexate at 20 mg/m2 or 40 mg/m2 once weekly.
+In the 2x2 factorial design COG AALL0932 study, investigators enrolled 9229 patients with newly diagnosed B-ALL; 2364 average-risk patients were randomized to receive maintenance vincristine/dexamethasone pulses at the standard every-4-week schedule or every 12 weeks, along with a starting dose of oral methotrexate at 20 mg/m2 or 40 mg/m2 once weekly.
 Researchers aimed to determine whether the change in schedule would reduce toxicities without sacrificing efficacy.

 Data showed that the 5-year disease-free survival (DFS) rate in those who received the standard vincristine/dexamethasone schedule was 94.1% versus 95.1% for patients treated at the every-12-week frequency.
 Additionally, the 5-year OS rates were 98.3% and 98.6%, respectively.